Find out if SCEMBLIX may be right for you

 Of course, not every patient will reach the treatment milestones below.

-Your doctor will use blood tests as a way to determine if you are responding to treatment.
-To measure your response, your doctor will consider your starting point (also called a baseline) as BCR-ABL1 100%.
+Blood tests will be used by your doctor to measure your response to treatment.
+Your doctor will consider your starting point (also called a baseline) as BCR-ABL1 100%.
 This means that 100 out of 100 cells have the BCR-ABL1 gene.

 Here are milestones your doctor may discuss with you: